Complete a 3 Question Survey and Earn a re:Post Badge

 $ /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -c ssm:CWT-Web-Server -s ****** processing amazon-cloudwatch-agent ****** /opt/aws/amazon-cloudwatch-agent/bin/config-downloader --output-dir /opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.d --download-source ssm:CWT-Web-Server --mode ec2 --config /opt/aws/amazon-cloudwatch-agent/etc/common-config.toml --multi-config default Region: us-east-1 credsConfig: map[] Error in retrieving parameter store content: NoCredentialProviders: no valid providers in chain.
 Deprecated.
 For verbose messaging see aws.Config.CredentialsChainVerboseErrors Fail to fetch/remove json config: NoCredentialProviders: no valid providers in chain.
 Deprecated.
 For verbose messaging see aws.Config.CredentialsChainVerboseErrors Fail to fetch the config!

-This agent start command output shows that the incorrect IAM role is attached to the EC2 instance:
+The following AWS CLI config command shows that the incorrect IAM role is attached to the EC2 instance:

 $ /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -c ssm:CWT-Web-Server -s ****** processing amazon-cloudwatch-agent ****** /opt/aws/amazon-cloudwatch-agent/bin/config-downloader --output-dir /opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.d --download-source ssm:CWT-Web-Server --mode ec2 --config /opt/aws/amazon-cloudwatch-agent/etc/common-config.toml --multi-config default Region: us-east-1 credsConfig: map[] Error in retrieving parameter store content: AccessDeniedException: User: arn:aws:sts::123456789012:assumed-role/cwagent/i-0744de7c842d2c2ba is not authorized to perform: ssm:GetParameter on resource: arn:aws:ssm:us-east-1:123456789012:parameter/CWT-Web-Server status code: 400, request id: b85b0a7a-0fb1-47b4-924f-be8cf43a3b4d Fail to fetch/remove json config: AccessDeniedException: User: arn:aws:sts::123456789012:assumed-role/cwagent/i-0744de7c842d2c2ba is not authorized to perform: ssm:GetParameter on resource: arn:aws:ssm:us-east-1:123456789012:parameter/CWT-Web-Server status code: 400, request id: b85b0a7a-0fb1-47b4-924f-be8cf43a3b4d Fail to fetch the config!

-In some cases, an IAM user might be at the command line.
-The obtain user/role command returns the IAM user or role associated with the instance:
+The following get-caller-identity command returns the IAM user or role that's associated with the instance:

 $ aws sts get-caller-identity { "UserId": "AROA123456789012ABCDE:i-0744de7c842d2c2ba", "Account": "123456789012", "Arn": "arn:aws:sts::123456789012:assumed-role/CloudWatchAgentServerRole/i-0744de7c842d2c2ba" }